a-riveragonzalez/a-riveragonzalez/README.md

 ### Hello there, I'm Arely 👋

-:computer: I'm a junior full stack web developer
+:computer: I'm a Full Stack Web Developer

 :coffee: I’m looking to collaborate on fun and useful applications with intuitive, user friendly interfaces